-2010: The Group takes the name EOS imaging.
-The EOS system is used in clinical routines in hospitals in the United States, Canada and six European countries.
-The third round of financing brings in the Caisse des Dépôts et Consignations alongside the historical shareholders for a total in funds raised of €12.3 million.
+In 2010, the Group took the name EOS imaging.
+The EOS system was used in clinical routines in hospitals in the United States, Canada and six European countries.
+The third round of financing brought in the Caisse des Dépôts et Consignations alongside the historical shareholders with total funds raised of €12.3 million.